NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Results

-While the renormalisation scale $\mu_R$ dependence is fixed by the renormalisation group, the $\log^k{\left(s/m_Q^2\right)}$ terms and constant contributions in eqs.~\eqref{eq:NLOHE}, \eqref{eq:NNLOnqHE}, and \eqref{eq:NNLOnonnqHE} are determined by fitting to our numerical data, which results in percent-level agreement for $s/m_Q^2\in [44,2700]$ (see figure \ref{fig:DNNLOvssomQ2HE}).
-It is however possible that an exact calculation using Regge theory could yield different coefficients.
+corresponding to the central, maximal, and minimal values, respectively (obtained by varying the interpolated points by their corresponding Monte-Carlo errors).
+Whereas the renormalisation scale $\mu_R$ dependence is fixed by the renormalisation group, the $\log^k{\left(s/m_Q^2\right)}$ terms and constant contributions in eqs.~\eqref{eq:NLOHE}, \eqref{eq:NNLOnqHE}, and \eqref{eq:NNLOnonnqHE} are determined by fitting to our numerical data, which results in percent-level agreement for $s/m_Q^2\in [44,2700]$ (see figure \ref{fig:DNNLOvssomQ2HE}).
+In the implementation within the \phique\ code (cf. appendix~\ref{sec:phique}), we use the central \gls{he} fit for $s/m_Q^2 > 44.18$.
+Given the limited precision of our numerical data in the \gls{he} regime, we emphasise that an exact calculation based on Regge theory could yield different coefficients.

+We stress that the contribution to the total cross section from the \gls{he} region is suppressed by $1/s$, so that uncertainties from the fitting procedure above $s/m_Q^2 = 44.18$ induce errors well below our Monte Carlo resolution.
+Moreover, the coefficients given in eq.~\eqref{eq:coeffvalues} are highly correlated, so their large individual uncertainties translate into relatively moderate fitting errors, as shown in figure~\ref{fig:DNNLOvssomQ2HE}.